prathimacode-hub/prathimacode-hub/README.md

 ### My Highlights

 🍁Building a Next Gen B2B & B2C Sustainable Saas platform that would help in thriving out a culture and adaptabiity of Eco-Friendly and Sustainable Living. <br>
-🛠Chief Technology Officer at Micro, a Fintech Organization & Data Science Mentor at StarAgile.<br>
+🛠Chief Technology Officer at Micro, a Fintech Organization & Partnership Manager at Omdena.<br>
-📜 Best Mentor at OpenCode, Best Mentor at JGEC Winter Of Code, Top #1 Mentee at WIE Winter Of Code, Best Mentor at Delta Winter Of Code and Best Supervisor at GirlScript Winter Of Contributing.<br>
+📜 Best Project Admin at GirlScript Summer Of Code, Best Mentor at OpenCode, Best Mentor at JGEC Winter Of Code, Top #1 Mentee at WIE Winter Of Code, Best Mentor at Delta Winter Of Code and Best Supervisor at GirlScript Winter Of Contributing.<br>
 🚩Speaker, Judge and Mentor at wide array of Events, Conferences, Hackathons, Workshops and Podcasts around. <br>
 🚀Project Maintainer for more than 10+ projects and Stands up in 4th position for contributions and 6th position for commits all over India from the list of Most Active GitHub Users(Top 1% Of GitHub). <br>
 👩‍Nominated as a WomenTech Global Award Nominee under Category : "Best Mentor Of The Year" and a "Jury Member" for Global StartUp Awards Africa & Euro Asia. <br>